oracle-devrel/terraform-oci-cloudbricks-remote-linux-executor/README.md

 - Variable `script name` must contain either the full absolute or relative path combined with the name of the script
 - If script expects arguments, these should be passed on via variable `script_args` separated by spaces.
   - As many arguments as required can be passed through this variable in the order the script requires them
+- If you want to use a different user for executing the script use the variable `exec_user`.
+If you want to use `opc` you can drop the usage of this variable.

 ---
 ## Sample provider